sabifo4/VSpipe/README.md

 ## VSpipe for local PC

-This repository contains the `VSpipe v0.1.0` software in the `release` section, a pipeline to carry out virtual screenings.
+This repository contains the `VSpipe v0.1.0` software in the [`releases`](https://github.com/sabifo4/VSpipe/releases) section, a pipeline to carry out virtual screenings.
 It includes its documentation and an installation file for the dependencies `VSpipe` requires to work.

 Currently, `VSpipe` can be run in Mac OSX and Linux distributions.